Are you a detective looking for a new challenge?

 What will my salary be?

 We use the national pay scale and will put you on the same pay scale as you are currently on.
-You’ll also receive £1,500 South East Allowance and additional detective payments.
-More information on these can be found in 'Why choose Sussex'.
+You’ll also receive £1,500 South East Allowance per annum.

 What happens with my pension?

 Usually your pensionable salary is directly transferable from one force to another as long as there are no gaps in your service.